doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 }
 ```

-This time if you take a closer look, we notice that each group of four bytes of output depends of four bytes of input.
+This time if we take a closer look, we notice that each group of four bytes of output depends of four bytes of input.
 And every byte of those four bytes of output depend on those four input bytes.

 This means that you cannot brute force byte by byte like earlier.
 You have to brute force four bytes... which is much more costly compared to what we've seen above.
 The only thing going for us is that we can brute force them in parallel as they are independent from each other.
 A thread for each should do the work.

-At this stage I already wasted a bunch of time on various bugs or stupid things; so I decided to write this very simple naive brute force function (it's not pretty nor fast... but I've made peace with it at this point):
+At this stage I already wasted a bunch of time on various bugs or stupid things; so I decided to write this very simple naive brute force function (it's neither pretty nor fast... but I've made peace with it at this point):

 ```C
 void reverse_35(Slot_t &Output, Slot_t &Input) {